PedroPinheiro96/pedropinheiro96.github.io/_posts/2024-10-14-DistributedSplunkEnvironmentLab-1.md

 2. Name it `Indexers`.

-3. Group search heads as Search Heads and the cluster manager and deployment server as Managers.
+3. Group search heads as `Search Heads` and the cluster manager and deployment server as Managers.

-4. Move the forwarder into the Forwarder group.
+4. Move the forwarders into the `Forwarders` group.

 5. Lastly, select the 3 groups and group them as `Distributed Splunk Environment`.